 Through study of the ancient Greeks, students develop an appreciation for the balance between skill and beauty, art and science, earthly life and spirituality.
 In the spring, students participate in a five-event Greek Olympiad with Grade Five students from other Waldorf schools, allowing them to test their skills in a celebratory environment.

 Geography is viewed in terms of how it influenced civilizations’ world views and connections to other cultures of the time.
-Working with early forms of writing, geometry, and architecture, students experience some of the roots of modern culture.
+Working with early forms of writing, geometry, and architecture, students experience some of the roots of modern Western culture.

 Botany is also introduced, bringing in concepts of the balance between beauty and nature, awareness of the natural world, and the connection between scientific observation and appreciation of beauty.